-If you want a taste for the Dolomites to tack on to your Italian itinerary then we recommend visiting Molveno.
+If you want a taste of the Dolomites to tack on to your Italian itinerary then we recommend visiting Molveno.
 Just north of Lake Garda, Molveno sits at the foot of the Brenta Dolomites.
 It is home to its own incredible lake and was a favourite on our trip.
-If you venture further north to Andalo you can do mountain biking here and its just beautiful.
+If you venture further north to Andalo you can do mountain biking here and it’s just beautiful.

 On the southern end of the lake is the beautiful resort town of Sirmione.
 Known for its thermal baths and Rocca Scaligera, a medieval castle overlooking the lake.
 The town sits on a peninsula, beautiful holiday homes line each side and you cross a bridge into the centre.
 Here you will find restaurants, infamous ice cream shops serving the largest ice creams you have ever seen, incredible Lake Garda views and beaches.

-Famous for housing George Clooneys vacation home and offering absolutely stunning lake views, Lake Como is not to be missed on your Italian itinerary.
+Famous for housing George Clooneys vacation home and offering absolutely stunning lake views, Lake Como is not to be missed on your Italian road trip itinerary.